Eixalde/exo3d/www/docs/anim_manager_doc.md

 the speed to larger scales.
-In particular, the relative speed ratio takes a specific planet and accelerates its movement to make it revolve in a definite amount of time (mostly 5 seconds, see the constant BASE_REVOLUTION_PERIOD in the system_manager).
+In particular, the relative speed ratio takes a specific planet and accelerates its movement to make it revolve in a definite amount of time (mostly 5 seconds, see the constant BASE_REVOLUTION_PERIOD in the engine_manager).
 Then, every other planet will have to follow that new reference, i.e. if the Earth revolves in 5 secondes, Mars would take around 9 seconds to revolve.